Template & checklist · campaign log workspace

 Published asset

-Log the exact link that went live plus the placement where it appeared.
+Log the exact published URL that went live plus the placement where it appeared.
 This is the field people usually forget, and it is the first thing they need later.

 Final destination

-Keep the landing page that the link finally resolves to so redirect changes and network hops do not hide where traffic really went.
+Keep the final URL that the link resolves to so redirect changes, short links, and network hops do not hide where traffic really went.

 Tracking contract

-Store source, medium, campaign, and any meaningful content or term value so reporting stays tied to the approved naming decision.
+Store source, medium, campaign name, content, term, and any approved custom field so reporting stays tied to the naming decision.

 Ownership context